-Are You Thinking About Going Gluten-Free?
-4 Things To Consider Before You Begin
+Thinking About Going Gluten-Free?
+4 Things To Consider

 This tip is courtesy of Dr. Weil on Healthy Aging: Your Online Guide to the Anti-Inflammatory Diet.
 For more nutrition and health guidance, start your 14-day free trial now!

 An estimated two million Americans – about one in 133 people – have celiac disease, an inherited, autoimmune disorder that tends to run in families.
-Symptoms are caused by eating foods that contain gluten, and, like many autoimmune conditions, the symptoms can initially be triggered by physical and emotional stress.
+Symptoms are caused by eating foods that contain gluten, and, like many autoimmune conditions, the symptoms can initially be triggered by physical or emotional stress or an illness.

 People with celiac disease should follow a gluten-free diet for life.
 Even a small amount of gluten can cause problems and result in damage to the small intestine.
 The good news is that following a gluten-free diet can greatly improve and even completely resolve symptoms, heal existing intestinal damage, and prevent further problems.